 If you want your content to perform in a way that attracts, delights, and converts audiences, you’ll have to get inside their heads.
 Let’s talk about how to do that and why it’s critical to hitting your content marketing objectives.

-Audience marketing is a targeting strategy.
-Practicing it means you consider the behaviors, views, and attitudes of buyers.
+Audience marketing is a targeting strategy where you consider the behaviors, views, and attitudes of buyers.
 By infusing these details into your content marketing tactics, you are going beyond the demographics of buyers.
 Demographics don’t explore how buyers think and act.
 Audience marketing does.

 We just defined the concept based on three things: behaviors, views, and attitudes.
 Let’s dig deeper.

 In this scenario, behaviors relate to how a customer interacts with your brand.
 You are tracking their preferences by looking at the topics, solutions, or services in which they have an interest.
-You can find this data in your content analytics.
+You can find this data in a variety of systems, including your CRM, marketing automation platform, and content analytics.

 For this characteristic, you’re looking for the perceptions of the audience around your content.
 They could be positive, negative, or neutral.
 It’s a measure of sentiment, letting you know how emotional they are around some areas.